 About me

-I’m Chadi [ˈʃɛdi; SHE-dee], a PhD candidate in the Department of Linguistics at the University of California, Santa Barbara.
+I’m Chadi [ˈʃɛdi; SHE-dee], a postdoctoral researcher at the English Institute at the Université de Neuchâtel, Switzerland.
 I grew up in باجة Beja, Tunisia, then left rather early to Paris, France, where I –among other things– started my journey in linguistics research.

 I also play guitar, chess, and spend (not enough) time watching films, TV series, and listening to Metal, Grunge, Punk, Alternative rock, Trip-Hop, modern Arabic music… I love cooking and have to often deal with my stealthy cat hunting for (easy) prays around the kitchen.